 We understand that the future can be hard to predict, but an animal may not factor in what someone may have planned for the next decade of their life.
 Some paths cannot feasibly fit pet care in.
 Thinking about this ahead of time can prevent your family from needing to surrender an animal in the near future.

-Are there other pets in the household that might prey on a small pet?
+Are there other pets in the household that might prey on a rabbit?

 Yes, there are some cats or dogs out there that do perfectly fine with multiple species in the house.
 This should be considered out of the ordinary, however, and not be considered normal.
 Much like how prey species are wired to run and hide at even the hint of predators, predatory species like cats and dogs are wired to investigate and chase objects that act like the animals they would hunt in the wild.
 If you already have animals in the house, you’ll need to carefully consider how all pets are going to be kept safe and happy when living under the same roof.
 For tips on becoming a multi-species household, check out our blog here.

-Are my children mature enough to notice when something’s wrong with an animal?
+Are my children mature enough to notice when something’s wrong with a rabbit?

 Rabbits and other prey species are masters at hiding illness.
 In the wild, their ancestors evolved the behavior of masking any illness or injury.
 This behavior helped prevent predators from easily picking them off from the group and targeting them for a meal.
 Since this behavior benefitted these prey species and kept them alive long enough to reproduce, this behavior was passed on for many generations and became a hard-wired instinct.